 "Country Love Song," from Sam Outlaw's incredible 2015 album Angeleno, follows a man in a long distance relationship who knows that nothing cuts to the heart like classic country gold.

 One of the most beautiful and striking songs from Patty Loveless' already impressive catalog, "Like Water Into Wine" captures a couple in the middle of reconnecting after a fight.

-Written by legendary Texas singer-songwriter Steve Fromholz and recorded by Willie Nelson in 1976, “I’d Have to Be Crazy” follows a man who hears voices and claims to be insane but takes comfort in the fact that he’s still in love with his partner.
-It’s definitely one of the strangest country love songs ever recorded.
-But that’s what makes it one of the best.
+Written by legendary Texas singer-songwriter Steve Fromholz and recorded by Willie Nelson in 1976, "I'd Have to Be Crazy" follows a man who takes comfort in the fact that he's still in love with his partner.
+It's definitely one of the stranger country love songs ever recorded.
+But that's what makes it one of the best.

 Enjoy all things country?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.